testdrivenio/django-aloe-bdd/example_bdd/README.md

         return Friendship.objects.friendships(self.request.user)
 ```

-You refactor the URL path.
+Replace the old URL path with the new one.

 **example/urls.py**